Top 50 Best James Franco Movies Of All Time

 Average

-"The Interview" is an action comedy film co-written, directed, and co-produced by Seth Rogen and Evan Goldberg.
-The movie garnered significant international controversy when North Korea's foreign ministry demanded its release be halted.
+"The Interview" is a bold action-comedy co-written, directed, and co-produced by Seth Rogen and Evan Goldberg.
+The film attracted global attention and controversy when North Korea's foreign ministry demanded that its release be canceled, spotlighting its provocative subject matter.

 21